PrimeDominus/MePass/README.md

 https://www.uport.me has this plus other features.

+http://blog.aragon.one/enter-the-world-of-personal-daos/ a personal DAO approach to identity/auth/login woes of Web3

 Just so you know this problem has been around for a while, even before Bitcoin: http://dig.csail.mit.edu/2007/06/ieee-ic-decentralized-identity-weitzner.html